Screened topological plasmons in graphene plasmonic crystals: Introduction

 In the latter, both the EM fields and the carriers are confined to two dimensions, substantially changing the properties of the collective behavior, allowing for plasmons with lower frequencies and longer propagation lengths~\cite{andressUltraSubwavelengthTwoDimensionalPlasmonic2012,sternPolarizabilityTwoDimensionalElectron1967}.
 Of high theoretical, experimental and technological interest are plasmons on a 2D graphene sheet, usually called graphene surface plasmons (GSPs).
 Propagating plasmons in graphene appear in the mid-infrared (IR) range~\cite{jablanPlasmonicsGrapheneInfrared2009} and showcase long propagation lengths with high level of field confinement~\cite{bonaccorsoGraphenePhotonicsOptoelectronics2010,woessnerHighlyConfinedLowloss2015,stauberPlasmonicsDiracSystems2014}.
 In addition, GSPs are highly tunable by different techniques, like gating~\cite{feiGatetuningGraphenePlasmons2012,chenOpticalNanoimagingGatetunable2012}, screening~\cite{alcaraziranzoProbingUltimatePlasmon2018,principiAcousticPlasmonsComposite2011}, doping~\cite{juGraphenePlasmonicsTunable2011} or other chemical means~\cite{takamuraPlasmonControlDriven2019,grigorenkoGraphenePlasmonics2012}, that can be explored in optoelectronic and sensing applications in the mid-IR range~\cite{rodrigoMidinfraredPlasmonicBiosensing2015,liGraphenePlasmonEnhanced2014,vasicLocalizedSurfacePlasmon2013}.

 Compared to graphene deposited on a dielectric substrate, GSPs in the vicinity of a metal sheet can achieve much higher vertical confinement and momentum~\cite{alcaraziranzoProbingUltimatePlasmon2018,alonso-gonzalezAcousticTerahertzGraphene2017,goncalvesPlasmonicsLightMatter2020}.
 In the former systems, the plasmon dispersion grows with the square root of the wave vector, but in the presence of a nearby metal the electric field of the plasmon excitations is screened, effectively softening the dispersion relation~\cite{tatianag.rappoportTopologicalGraphenePlasmons2021,principiAcousticPlasmonsComposite2011,goncalvesIntroductionGraphenePlasmonics2016,rodriguezecharriQuantumEffectsAcoustic2019} which becomes linear with the plasmon momentum.
-These excitations are known as acoustic GSPs (aGSPs), reminiscent of acoustic phonons in solids.
+These excitations are known as acoustic GSPs, reminiscent of acoustic phonons in solids.
+It is also possible to excite such screened plasmons using two layers of graphene separated by some small distance \cite{ferreiraQuantizationGraphenePlasmons2020,goncalvesIntroductionGraphenePlasmonics2016}(which is not the same as bilayer graphene), although these setups also have an optical branch where the dispersion grows with the square root of the wave vector.